HIFU Treatment for Prostate Cancer

 Minimally invasive

-Our Uro-Radiologist team, led by Dr. Clare Allen, a prostate MRI and Focal Therapy pioneer, develops personalised treatment plans for each patient based on detailed review of your MRI images and biopsy results.
+Every patient case is reviewed at our weekly multidisciplinary team meeting (MDT) where your case is discussed in detail by our team of consultant urological surgeons, oncologists, and uro-radiologists.
+Our uro-radiology team, led by Dr Clare Allen, a prostate MRI and focal therapy pioneer, develops personalised treatment plans based on detailed review of your MRI images and biopsy results.

 Book your consultation